 Council Officers, the Police and Community Wardens are authorised to issue Fixed Penalty Notices to any person they believe has committed an offence under the Act.

-The Council's Antisocial Behaviour Section will accept complaints relating to dog fouling and will make contact with the dog owner to prevent a recurrence of the practice.
-Tel: 0800 5877197
+Our Antisocial Behaviour Section will accept complaints relating to dog fouling and will make contact with the dog owner to prevent a recurrence of the practice.
+T: 0800 5877197

 The Dog Fouling (Scotland) Act 2003 applies to any public open place.
 Public open place is defined as “any place which is open to the open air and to which the public or any section of the public has access on payment or otherwise” and “any common passage, close, court, stair, back green, yard or other similar common area”.
 Land that is used for agricultural purposes is exempt.

 There are a number of exemptions.
 A blind person in charge of a dog that is being used for that person’s guidance.
 A person in charge of a working dog being used for the tending or driving of sheep or cattle.
 The armed forces, customs and excise or the police force are also exempt but only when the dogs are working.
 Disabled persons in charge of a dog that has been trained to assist that person are also exempt but only if the disabled person has a physical impairment that affect their mobility, manual dexterity, physical co-ordination or ability to lift, carry or otherwise move everyday objects.

 There is no specific exemption for partially sighted people, the elderly or the infirm.
 The act also does not contain any exemption from the offence for children under the age of 16.